JulianusAurelius/Better_Traffic_Simulator/README.md

 A common response might be 'Who cares about a third of a second?', and it does seem trivial.
 How heavy my foot is that day might have more of an impact.
 But when we can make a large enough improvement, the benefits are undeniable.
 [Furthermore, serving one less olive saved American Airlines $40,000 per year](https://www.forbes.com/sites/moiravetter/2015/06/04/the-40000-olive-how-entrepreneurs-can-spend-time-saving-money/).
 Pennies add up to dollars. <br> <br>

 ---------------
-Better Traffic Simulator (*BTS*) is an AI gym for training better Traffic Systems.
+Traffic Trainer is an AI gym for training better traffic systems.
 It takes into account some of the following factors:
 - Pedestrians
 - Wait time of vehicles and pedestrians
 - Speed & acceleration of vehicles